Before Birmingham and Solihull Women’s Aid (BSWA) there was no provision for women and children escaping domestic violence and abuse in the area.

 This project became BSWA.

-In 1980, our first official refuge opened in the south of the city.
-In the early days, BSWA ran as a collective but by the end of the 1980s it had developed a management structure and secured funding for paid staff, although volunteers have always been key to delivering our services.
+In 1980 we opened our first official refuge in the south of Birmingham.
+In the early days, BSWA ran as a collective but by the end of the 1980s, it had developed a management structure and secured funding for paid staff, although volunteers have always been key to delivering our services.

-35 years on, we are now the leading provider of services for women and children affected by violence in the West Midlands.
+Almost 40 years on, we are now the leading provider of services for women and children affected by domestic violence and abuse in the West Midlands.

-We work across Birmingham and Solihull, offering tailored practical and emotional support through a broad range of services.
-We now have three gorgeous charity shops in Shirley, Boldmere and Northfield raising vital funds to support our work.
+We operate through public sector funding, corporate sponsorship and charitable donations.
+We now have two success charity shops in Shirley and Boldmere raising vital funds to support our work.

 BSWA has always taken a broad approach to violence against women issues, acknowledging the breadth of oppression and abuse experienced by women.